Plan for School and Life (high school, middle school, elementary students)

 - Patriotism in Action led the campaign in 2012 resulting in the U.S. Senate passing a resolution giving official historical designation to Alabama and Raymond Weeks as “driving force” (per President Reagan) for establishing America’s Veterans Day.

 - Dyson and Dun via Life Leaders wrote the book that tells the history of Veterans Day starting in Alabama in the patriotic guide, Patriotism in Action.

-Why Dr. David Dyson, director of Life Leaders, is uniquely prepared to serve as a “driving force” with educators, parents, and community leaders to add curriculum, resources, and coaching…
+Why Dr. David Dyson, founder and trustee of Life Leaders, is uniquely prepared to serve as a “driving force” with educators, parents, and community leaders to add curriculum, resources, and coaching…